-Use this formula to calculate the required throw distance for a given image size and throw ratio.
+This formula calculates the required throw distance for a given image size and throw ratio.

 Throw Distance = Throw Ratio x Image Width

-For example: if the projector has a throw ratio of 1.5:1 and the required image is 6 feet wide, the projector should be 9 feet away from the screen.
+For example, if the projector has a throw ratio of 1.5:1 and the required image is 6 feet wide (horizontal), the projector should be 9 feet away from the screen.

 1.5 (TR) x 6 (IW) = 9 (TD)